hecro459/LinReg/README.md

 Testing was automated using <https://github.com/r-lib/testthat>.
 The specific R script with the tests is /mynewrpackage/tests/testthat/test_linreg_s3.R.

-Instructions for testing the package on RStudio:
+Instructions for testing the package in RStudio:
 1. Open RStudio and load the correspoing project
 2. Build the package: *Build* -> *Clean and Rebuild*
 3. Test the package: *Build* -> *Test Package*.

 If everything went fine, you should get an output like this in the right panel of RStudio:

 <p align="left">
    <img src="https://raw.githubusercontent.com/hecro459/LinReg/master/test.png" width="400">